-Let us explore the Easter cuisine and traditions that is celebrated in Mexico City, so that you can plan your vacation around it.
+Let us explore the Easter cuisine and traditions in Mexico City, so that you can plan your vacation around it.

-Easter in Mexico City is all about family, and people travel to their hometowns to be with their folks.
+During Easter in Mexico City people travel to their hometowns to be with their folks.
 Schools and most offices are closed and it is the time in the city when people head out for a vacation.
-It is also the most expensive time to be in the city so if you are planning a vacation you will have to plan it in advance.
+It is also the most expensive time to be in the city so if you are planning a vacation you will have to plan it well in advance.

-To end the feast a special bread pudding dessert called ‘Capiriotada’ is also prepared from French bread, cheese, butter, milk, peanuts and raisins which is widely popular.
+To end the feast a special bread pudding dessert called ‘Capiriotada’ is prepared from French bread, cheese, butter, milk, peanuts and raisins and is very popular.